 Starting with your brand in a marketplace can open your business to a large audience that you would difficulty get on your own when you are new to the market.
 Your brand might get more exposure due to Etsy’s popularity compared to an online shop built with Shopify.

-🔥 Psss, find out what are the 10 Best Ecommerce Platforms in 2022
+🔥 Pssst, find out what are the 10 Best E-commerce Platforms this year!

 You can rely on Etsy’s popularity to send customers to your brand.
 Let’s look at their past year’s popularity worldwide: